awheeler294/resume/resume.md

 running on-device UI, and running the grill's cooking logic, including executing user-selected cook programs.
 - Interfaces with an underlying system layer for hardware control, as well as directly interfacing with device drivers written in C via Rust's Foreign Function Interface.
 - Develop firmware for STM32 and ESP32s3 microcontrollers
 - Write code for a highly resource-constrained environment on the STM32, without access to the standard library or an allocator
-- Develop for a full-featured, multi-threaded platform on the ESP32
+- Develop for a full-featured, multithreaded platform on the ESP32
 - Design systems for high reliability in adverse conditions with unreliable network connectivity (outdoor grilling)
 - Create flexible interfaces and APIs that can be easily updated as features are added